adrien-gtd/artist-data-acquisition/readme.md

 - The cli.py file runs the complete extraction and normalization workflow.

 This structure keeps the pipeline modular and easy to extend when adding new APIs or data sources.

+## Miscelaneous

+### Changing the tracked artists config

+Our tracked_artists config file is obtained by scraping from a single spotify url according to spotify's recomended artists (fans also liked:).

+run the following

+'''
+cd spotifly
+./scrap_artists.sh
+'''